Traveling with a Baby

 Baby Carrier ~ A soft-structured carrier is a must-have for traveling with a baby or a toddler.

 White Noise ~ White noise is helpful when sleeping in a new — and potentially noisier — environment.
-We love the sleep sheep.
+The Hushh stays on all night with a single charge.

 Snack Containers (filled with snacks!)~ I love reusable snack bags